Jualsa/Getting-and-Cleaning-Data-Course/README.md

 Description of how the sript run_analysis.r works (these comments also included in the .r file)

-First af all, we read all the data needed: features.tx, activity_labels.txt, X_train.txt, X_test.txt, y_train.txt, y_test.txt, subject_train.txt
+First af all, we read all the data needed: features.txt, activity_labels.txt, X_train.txt, X_test.txt, y_train.txt, y_test.txt, subject_train.txt

 The levels and labels defined on activity_labels are applied to y_test and y_train data sets